ARRESTS.ORG NJ – SEARCH NEW JERSEY ARREST RECORDS

 NJ Courts Public Access System

 Aside from conducting local searches, you have the option to perform statewide searches on New Jersey criminal records using the NJ Courts Public Access system.
 This system is comprehensive, displaying information on arrests as well as any ensuing criminal records.
-Specifically designed to offer detailed insights into any criminal case within the state of New Jersey, the NJ Courts Public Access system is a valuable resource.
+Specifically designed to offer public access to many criminal case records filed in the New Jersey court system, except those sealed, expunged, or restricted by law, the NJ Courts Public Access system is a valuable resource.

 Here are the steps for using the NJ Courts Public Access system: